-First Aid/CPR training must be completed prior to being licensed/employed.
-Annual recertification is required.
-First Aid/CPR training hours do not count toward annual training hour requirements.
+First Aid and CPR training must be completed prior to being licensed or employed.
+Recertification is required for licensing, but First Aid and CPR do not count toward your annual training hours.

-Annual Training Hours Requirements Child care operators/employees must complete a minimum number of approved training hours annually.
-The number of training clock hours needed depends on license type and number of hours worked.
+Licensed child care operators and employees must complete a minimum number of approved training hours annually.
+The number of training hours needed depends on license type and number of hours worked.